Perl-Apollo/oshun/README.md

     my TYPE VARLIST
     my VARLIST : ATTRS
     my TYPE VARLIST : ATTRS
-            A "my" declares the listed variables to be local (lexically) to the enclosing block, file, or "eval".
-If more than one variable is listed, the list must be placed in parentheses.

-            The exact semantics and interface of TYPE and ATTRS are still evolving.
-TYPE may be a bareword, a constant declared with "use constant", or "__PACKAGE__".
-It is currently bound to the use of the fields pragma, and attributes are handled using the attributes pragma, or starting from Perl 5.8.0 also via the Attribute::Handlers module.
-See "Private Variables via my()" in perlsub for details.

-            Note that with a parenthesised list, "undef" can be used as a dummy placeholder, for example to skip assignment of initial
-            values:

-                my ( undef, $min, $hour ) = localtime;
 ```

 We very much want that `TYPE` syntax.
 Fortunately, because data checks are lexically